solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

    and distribute a block before replaying said block.
 It is impossible to introduce such a tolerance if receipts are mandatory components of blocks.

-3. Construction of receipt commitments should initially be optional to validators.
-   *Rationale:* Enforcing construction of receipt commitments (e.g. by slashing validators that don’t) introduces additional security considerations.
-The failure domain of additional receipt logic should be isolated in the initial rollout to allow for timely activation.

 ## Alternatives Considered

 ### Using TransactionStatusMeta